juste97/topic-modeling-pipeline/README.md

 This repository contains a pipeline for topic modeling using BERTopic, a Python library for topic modeling with BERT embeddings.
 The pipeline includes preprocessing, tokenization, embedding generation, dimensionality reduction, clustering, and visualization.

+**Note: This is my first attempt at creating a class-based pipeline.
+If you have suggestions or best practices to share, please let me know!
+I'd greatly appreciate any feedback. 😊**

 ## Features

 - **Preprocessing**: Clean and sample Twitter data from a dataframe.